 To be involved in supporting this project, contact our policy manager Tom Collinge.

 The country is in a very deep crisis.
 At NPC we are working with philanthropists and partners on how they can more effectively fund charities now, and we want to hear your ideas about what more can be done.

-Updated and interactive data on the coronavirus crisis for charities and funders.
-We have built an interactive dashboard which shows the places that are currently suffering the most, and those that have underlying factors—such as age, health, ethnicity—which may put them at risk.
+Regularly updated and interactive data on the coronavirus crisis for charities and funders.
+We have built an interactive dashboard which shows the places most affected by Covid-19, and those that have underlying factors—such as age, health, ethnicity—which may put them at risk.

 Are they in the right places and what can we do if they are not?
 In this provocation paper Dan Corry uses data to ask if the current distribution of charities around the country is what we would want in an ideal world and explores what government, funders and charities could do about it.